objcio/articles/2014-05-01-view-layer-synergy.md

 You may have seen the animation delegate and wondered what that class is for.
 Looking at a [class dump][animationState], we can see that it's mostly meant for maintaining state about the animations (duration, delay, repeat count, etc.).
 We can also see that it pushes and pops to a stack to be able to get the correct state when nesting one animation block inside of another.
 All of that is mostly an implementation detail and not very interesting unless you are trying to write your own block based animation API (which is actually quite a fun idea).

 However, it _is_ interesting to see that the delegate implements `animationDidStart:` and `animationDidStop:finished:` and passes that information on to its own delegate.
 We can log the delegate's delegate to see that it is of another private class: UIViewAnimationBlockDelegate.
 Looking at [its class dump][blockDelegate], we can see that it is a very small class with a single responsibility: responding to the animation delegate callbacks and executing the corresponding blocks.
-This is something that we can easily add to our own Core Animations code if we prefer blocks over delegate callbacks:
+This is something that we can easily add to our own Core Animation code if we prefer blocks over delegate callbacks:

 	@interface DRAnimationBlockDelegate : NSObject